HAFixAgent: History-Aware Program Repair Agent: Introduction

 Software bugs are an inevitable and costly aspect of software development, leading to system failures, security vulnerabilities, and degraded user experience \cite{Boulder2013ReverseDebug,zhang2023survey,weiss2007long}.
 Since manually identifying and fixing these bugs consumes significant developer time and resources, automated program repair~(APR) has been an active and promising research direction for over a decade, aiming to mitigate this burden by automatically generating patches for detected bugs~\cite{goues2019apr}.
 APR has evolved from heuristic-based \cite{GenProg,le2016history,wen2018context}, constraint-based \cite{le2017s3,mechtaev2016angelix,long2015staged}, and template-based techniques \cite{liu2019tbar,martinez2016astor,liu2019avatar} to learning-based methods~\cite{chen2019sequencer,jiang2021cure,li2020dlfix,lutellier2020coconut,zhu2021syntax,zhu2023tare,ye2024iter} and, most recently, large language model-based approaches \cite{zhang2024systematic,jiang2023impact,hossain2024deep,xia2023automated,xia2024automated,xia2023plastic,fan2023automated,yin2024thinkrepair,huang2025template,li2024hybrid,shi2025hafix} and agent-based approaches \cite{yang2024sweagent,bouzenia2024repairagent,mu2025experepair,meng2024empirical,lee2024unified,zhang2024autocoderover,chen2025swe,wang2024openhands}.
 However, despite substantial progress, reliably repairing complex bugs remains a persistent challenge.

-Particularly difficult are bugs that span multiple lines and locations~(e.g., multi-hunks), which require coordinated, potentially non-local edits across different parts of the codebase.
-Recent characterizations, such as the work by \citet{nashid2025characterizing}, highlight that these bugs are not only common but also significantly harder for current LLM-based approaches compared to simpler single-hunk fixes.
-Overcoming this complexity barrier is crucial for APR approaches to be broadly applicable in real-world software development.
+Particularly difficult are bugs that span multiple lines and locations (e.g., multi-hunks), which require coordinated, non-local edits.
+As \citet{nashid2025characterizing} highlight, these bugs are common yet significantly harder for current LLM-based approaches.

-To address such complex bugs, recent advances in APR have pursued two promising yet separate directions.
-First, agent-based approaches have emerged as the state-of-the-art~\cite{bouzenia2024repairagent,yang2024sweagent,wang2024openhands}.
-Agent-based approaches like RepairAgent~\cite{bouzenia2024repairagent} leverage LLMs to plan, execute actions via software tools (e.g., code search, editing, testing), and react to iterative feedback, enabling them to tackle more complex reasoning compared to simple prompting.
-However, these agents typically operate only on the current code snapshot and immediate test results, lacking deeper historical context.
-Second, drawing from decades of mining software repositories research \cite{sliwerski2005changes,hassan2006mining,adams2010identifying}, recent APR techniques started to recognize the value of historical code context.
-Our prior work~\cite{shi2025hafix} showed that injecting historical context derived from git blame\footnote{\url{https://git-scm.com/docs/git-blame}} commits (the last change touching a buggy line) can improve LLM repair performance for single-line bugs using simple prompting.
-However, this approach lacked the sophisticated reasoning and tool interaction capabilities of agents, limiting its potential for complex, multi-location repairs.
+To address such complex bugs, recent APR advances have pursued two promising yet separate directions.
+First, agent-based approaches~\cite{bouzenia2024repairagent,yang2024sweagent,wang2024openhands} leverage LLMs with iterative tool use (code search, editing, testing) to tackle complex reasoning, but typically operate only on the current code snapshot without deeper historical context.
+Second, drawing from decades of mining software repositories (MSR) research~\cite{sliwerski2005changes,hassan2006mining,adams2010identifying}, prior work~\cite{shi2025hafix} showed that injecting historical context derived from git blame\footnote{\url{https://git-scm.com/docs/git-blame}} commits can improve LLM repair for single-line bugs, but lacked the iterative reasoning capabilities of agents.

-We hypothesize that combining the iterative, tool-using capabilities of agentic workflows with the rich, contextual clues found in repository history can significantly enhance APR, particularly for complex multi-hunk bugs.
-History provides information on relevant past changes, developer rationale, and co-evolution patterns, while the agent leverages tools to explore, validate, and integrate this historical context dynamically during the repair process.
-Yet, it is unclear whether this approach scales.
-Complex multi-hunk bugs could have many different blame commits, potentially overwhelming the agent with noisy and irrelevant signals rather than providing a focused context.
+We hypothesize that combining agentic workflows with repository history can significantly enhance APR, particularly for complex multi-hunk bugs.
+History provides information on relevant past changes, developer rationale, and co-evolution patterns, while the agent leverages tools to explore and validate repairs.
+Yet, it is unclear whether this scales, as complex bugs could have many blame commits, potentially overwhelming the agent with noisy signals.